apoapse1/Librum-for-Skyrim-VR/README.md

 ![Glorious Fonts!](Resources/Font_Selector_Preview.png?raw=true "The fonts on offer in the Librum Font Selector")

-- **Mash's A Matter of Time Preset** This preset is for those who dislike the "Paper Bar" UI at the bottom of the screen.
-To replace it with Mashtyx's preset, navigate to your `<Librum Install Folder>/mods/(se) Paper HUD/SKSE/Plugins/FISS` and rename the files to switch them out.
-You may need to reload the user preset in the A Matter of Time MCM.
+- **Mash's A Matter of Time Preset** This preset is for those who dislike PaperHUD.
+Please disable PaperHUD and enable this preset.
+You can't use both at the same time.
+-
 - **Undiscovered Means Unknown** *('GPS' disabled by default)* Right-clicking and selecting *Reinstall Mod* for Undiscovered Means Unknown in MO2 will allow you to restore the 'GPS' functionality that shows the player on your map.

 - **Darker Night Sky** *(Enabled)* This is SGS's night sky texture, to go alongside the ENB preset we're using.
 It is a darker texture with reddish auroras, and it fits in very nicely with Librum's theme.
 If you do not use this, you will have the brighter and arguably prettier textures from [Ethereal Cosmos](https://www.nexusmods.com/skyrimspecialedition/mods/5728).
 If you want Ethereal Cosmos textures instead, disable this in MO2.

 - **Adventure Theme Lite** *(Enabled)* If you want a nicer cursor and Oblivion-style inventory icons, this is the plugin for you.
 If you do not want this plugin, disable it in MO2.

+- **SkyUI The Adventurer Theme Mod Tweak** *(Enabled)* A slight tweak to Adventure Theme Lite, must be enabled or disabled alongside it.

 - **Kitties Speak Spanish, Nords speak Deutsch, Italian for Tullius** *(Disabled)* These mods replace the voice and lip-syncing for the appropriate NPCs with alternate languages.
 Khajiit will speak Spanish, Nords (and some non-Nords) will speak German, and Imperials (not just Tullius) will speak Italian.
 Subtitles will remain in English, so make sure you have them turned on if you choose to use some or all of these optional mods!